roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 * **Product Concentration Risk:** The enterprise suffers from a severe lack of diversification, with just three SKUs (Gaming Monitor, Apple AirPods, and MacBook Air) consistently driving ~85% of total annual revenue, leaving the portfolio highly vulnerable to supply chain disruptions.
 * **Loyalty Program Contraction & Retention Underperformance:** Loyalty's monthly revenue share peaked at 63% in April 2022 before falling to 30% by year-end.
 While members exhibit faster repurchase cycles (fewer days between repeat orders), non-members consistently outpace enrolled users in annual repeat rates, closing 2022 at ~10% vs. ~4%.
 * **Regional Dynamics & Pricing Divergence:** North America acts as the absolute operational anchor, consistently driving >50% of global revenue and order volume annually.
 APAC solidified its position as the premium leader at an AOV of $283 in 2022, standing as the sole region to outpace its pre-COVID AOV baseline (+14.6%), while LATAM plummeted to an all-time global low of $193 AOV.
-* **The 'Direct' Attribution Black Box:** A systemic tracking failure causes the 'Direct' channel to implausibly absorb >75% of annual revenue.
-Acting as a catch-all for untracked sources (like Organic SEO and Paid Search), this blind spot completely obscures Customer Acquisition Cost (CAC) and risks massive budget misallocation.
+* **The 'Direct' Attribution Black Box:** Direct remained overwhelmingly dominant, accounting for 76% of revenue and 73% of orders in 2022, while Organic Search and Paid Search were absent from the channel taxonomy.
+This concentration raises significant attribution-quality concerns and limits reliable channel-level performance and budget-allocation analysis.
 * **Marketing Mix Divergence:** While Email doubled its share of both order volume (~20%) and revenue (~16%) by 2022, it consistently generated the lowest AOV across channels ($207 in 2022), indicating that its growing order contribution was concentrated in comparatively lower-value baskets.
 In contrast, Affiliate consistently generated the highest AOV ($359 in 2022), while its order share fell to just ~2%, highlighting a high-value but low-scale channel with potential for further growth, subject to scalability and unit-economics validation.

 ---